 Living in a leasehold flat is different to living in a freehold property.
-There is a lease which sets out the obligations between yourself, your neighbors and your landlord the freeholder.
+There is a lease which sets out the obligations between yourself, your neighbours and your landlord the freeholder.
 The lease also sets out how your service charges should be dealt with.

 Hera will ensure that as a leaseholder you receive regular updates about your property.
 This might be an adhoc group email about maintenance that is being carried out at the property, dates when your property manager is due to attend to carry out a site visit and so on.
 In order that you can receive maximum benefit from these communications we ask you to provide us with your email address.